rgouicem/ouichefs/README.md

 This code was tested on a 6.5.7 kernel.

+### Building with mkosi-kernel
+You can compile this project using mkosi.
+For this, please install the latest upstream versions of mkosi and mkosi-kernel and copy and update the `mkosi.conf.d/20-paths.conf.sample` file.

 ### Formatting a partition
 First, build `mkfs.ouichefs` from the mkfs directory.
 Run `mkfs.ouichefs img` to format img as a ouiche_fs partition.
 For example, create a zeroed file of 50 MiB with `dd if=/dev/zero of=test.img bs=1M count=50` and run `mkfs.ouichefs test.img`.
 You can then mount this image on a system with the ouiche_fs kernel module installed.